CSCfi/fairdata-metax/README.md

 `python manage.py runserver 8008`

-Metax api is available from your browser at http://localhost:8008
+Metax api is available from your browser at http://localhost:8008.
+To use https refer the [ssl-setup](/docs/local-ssl-setup.md).
 ## Running tests

 run the tests with command `DJANGO_ENV=unittests python manage.py test --parallel --failfast --keepdb -v 0`